 A state chart is a representation of an event-driven (reactive) system.
-In an event-driven system, the system makes a transition from one state (mode) to another, if the condition defining the change is true.
+In an event-driven system, the system makes a transition from one state or mode to another, if the condition defining the change is true.

 For example, you can use a state chart to represent the automatic transmission of a car.
 The transmission has these operating states: park, reverse, neutral, drive, and low.
-As the driver shifts from one position to another, the system makes a transition from one state to another, for example, from park to reverse.
+As the driver shifts from one position to another, the system transitions from one state to another, such as from park to reverse.

-State charts are used to model complex logic including:
+State charts are often used to model complex logic including:

 - Scheduling a sequence of tasks or steps for a system

 - Defining fault detection, isolation, and recovery logic

 - Supervising how to switch between different modes of operation

 Using state charts can provide additional capabilities beyond traditional finite state machines, including:

 - Adding flow graphs to define complex decision logic